tomatolog/manticore/docs/8_sphinxql_reference/set_transaction_syntax.rst

         | REPEATABLE READ
         | SERIALIZABLE }

-SET TRANSACTION statement, introduced in version 2.0.2-beta, does nothing.
+SET TRANSACTION statement does nothing.
 It was implemented to maintain compatibility with 3rd party MySQL client libraries, connectors, and frameworks that may need to run this statement when connecting.

 Example: